rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

   disassembler and produces valid results.
 * Don't put bytecode and corresponding source code on any service that requires registration to download.
 * When you open a bug report there is no privacy.
+If you need privacy, then contact me by email and explain who you are and the need for privacy.
+  But be mindful that you may be asked to sponsor the project for the personal and private help that you are requesting.
-If the legitimacy of the activity is deemed suspicous, I may flag it as suspicious, making the issue even more easy to detect.
+* If the legitimacy of the activity is deemed suspicous, I may flag it as suspicious, making the issue even more easy to detect.

 Bug reports that violate a prerequisite may be discarded.